-- Bachelor of Science in Nursing

-- Valid licensure as a registered nurse or an appropriate bachelor's degree from an accredited school, college or university

-- Official Graduate Record Examination (GRE) scores (verbal and quantitative >1100).
-This requirement is waived for candidates with an earned master's degree.

-- Weighted GPA of 3.0 or greater

-- A minimum of one year experience in adult critical care, emergency room, pediatric critical care, or equivalent.
-Two years is highly recommended.

-- Certification as BLS, ACLS, PALS, CCRN

-- Three strong professional references

-- · A short essay

-- If English is not the first language, a score of at least 600 on the Test of English as a Foreign Language and a score of 6 on the institutional version of the Spoken English Test

-• International applicants should refer to the TCU Graduate Bulletin
+- Bachelor of Science in Nursing - Valid licensure as a registered nurse or an appropriate bachelor's degree from an accredited school, college or university - Official Graduate Record Examination (GRE) scores (verbal and quantitative > 302 on the new scale, or >1100, writing 4.0 or better).
+This requirement is waived for candidates with an earned master's degree. - Weighted GPA of 3.0 or greater - A minimum of one year experience in adult critical care, or equivalent.
+Two years is highly recommended. - Certification as BLS, ACLS, PALS, CCRN - Three strong professional references (one from current supervisor, the other two from professionals of your choice) - If English is not the first language, a score of at least 600 on the Test of English as a Foreign Language and a score of 6 on the institutional version of the Spoken English Test - International applicants should refer to the TCU Graduate Bulletin